Expenses That Are Not Eligible

 - Personal hygiene and convenience items, regardless of whether or not recommended by a physician or other provider.
 Examples include computers; air conditioners, air purifiers or filters; humidifiers; physical fitness equipment, including exercise bicycles or treadmills; or modifications to your home or vehicle

 - Vocational and educational services rendered primarily for training or education purposes

 - Services and supplies provided by trainers, doctors, therapists, and other service providers employed or engaged by a school, college, institution, sports team, or other organization to treat injuries incurred by students, parents, volunteers, or staff of such organization

 - Services provided in a community-based residential facility or group home

 - Services provided in any facility that is not licensed to provide such services by the state (or other jurisdiction, if applicable) in which it is operating

 If a payment of benefits is made under the Medical Plan and later determined to be excluded under the terms provided above or elsewhere under the Plan, the Plan is entitled to recover the amount that has been incorrectly paid.
 See "Recovering Overpayments" in the Health Care Program Participation section.
-Any such incorrect payment shall not constitute a waiver of or exception to any Medical Plan provision for the payment recipient or any other covered person under the Plan.
+Any such incorrect payment shall not constitute a waiver of or exception to any Medical Plan provision for the payment recipient or any other member.